-© 1998-2000, 2002-2003 Silicon Graphics, Inc. All rights reserved; provided portions may be copyright in third parties, as indicated elsewhere herein.
-No permission is granted to copy, distribute, or create derivative works from the contents of this electronic documentation in any manner, in whole or in part, without the prior written permission of Silicon Graphics, Inc.
+© 1998-2000, 2002-2003, 2007 SGI.
+All rights reserved; provided portions may be copyright in third parties, as indicated elsewhere herein.
+No permission is granted to copy, distribute, or create derivative works from the contents of this electronic documentation in any manner, in whole or in part, without the prior written permission of SGI in the United States and/or other countries worldwide.